vgheo/git-serve-xml/README.md

 - ISSUE- implementation serves raw files with http header content-type:text/plain

-- HACK - patch gitlist implementation - force  to text/xml
+### SOL1.
+Patch gitlist implementation - force  to text/xml
     - see gitlist-serve-xml.patch
     - WORKS for XML+XSL
         + XHTML (which is XML)